brunoterkaly/AzureScenarios/MigratingDBToSQLVM/Hol.md

 	_Configuring the Virtual Machine_

+<a name="GettingStartedTask1"></a>
+#### Task 2 – Remote Desktop into Virtual Machine####

+The goal of task 2 is to configure the virtual machine and the underlying database.
+You will import the **bacpac** file.
+You may need to re-visit the Windows Azure portal to get the details of your storage account where the **bacpac** file resides.

+ to support incoming connections for client applications.

-1. We are now ready to begin the importing of the **Bacpac** file that was created in Exercise 1.
+1. We are now ready to begin the importing of the **Bacpac** file that was created in Task 1.
 To accomplish this task, we will need to use **Remote Desktop** to connect to the **Virtual machine** directly.
 From there we will start **SQL Server 2012 Management Studio** to perform the actual import process.
 For this step, click the **Connect** option from the bottom menu bar.

 	![Importing into Windows Azure SQL Virtual Machine](Images/image007.jpg?raw=true)